The boundary term from the Analytic Torsion of a cone over a $m$-dimensional sphere: Introduction

 \section{Introduction}

-The Analytic torsion was defined by D. B. Ray and I. M. Singer answering the question as to how describe the Reidemeister torsion, which is a manifold invariant, in analytic terms.
-In \cite{RS}, they presented the manifold invariant and they conjectured the equality of both torsion in the case of a closed Riemannian manifold.
+The Analytic torsion was defined by D. B. Ray and I. M. Singer \cite{RS} answering the question as to how describe the Reidemeister torsion, which is a manifold invariant, in analytic terms.
+In the same article, they conjectured the equality of both torsion in the case of a closed Riemannian manifold.
 A few years latter, J. Cheeger \cite{Che1} and W. M\"uller \cite{Mul} proved this conjecture with different approaches.
 J. Cheeger used surgery theory to reduced to the case of spheres and W. M\"uller used Hodge's combinatory theory.
 This equality between the two torsions is the celebrated Cheeger-M\"uller theorem.
 After that many generalizations of this theorem arises (see \cite{BZ} and references therein).
 A natural question about the Cheeger-M\"uller theorem is your extension to manifolds with boundary.
-W. L\"uck in \cite{Luc} studied this situation, but in the case that the metric of the manifold has a product structure neat the boundary and he proved a Cheeger-M\"uller theorem with this additional hypothesis.
+W. L\"uck \cite{Luc} studied this situation, but in the case that the metric of the manifold has a product structure near the boundary and he proved a Cheeger-M\"uller theorem with this additional hypothesis.
 In this formula, the Analytic torsion is equal to the Reidemeister torsion plus the Euler characteristic of the boundary.
-Recently, J. Br\"uning and X. Ma \cite{BM1,BM2} proved the extension of Cheeger-M\"uller theorem for Riemannian manifolds with boundary.
+Recently, J. Br\"uning and X. Ma \cite{BM1,BM2} proved the extension of Cheeger-M\"uller theorem for manifolds with boundary.
 In this situation, a new term appears in the equality of the two torsions, and this term is called anomaly boundary term.
-Another possible extension of Cheeger-M\"uller theorem is to manifold with conical singularities.
+Another possible extension of Cheeger-M\"uller theorem is for manifolds with conical singularities.
 Manifolds with conical singularities was studied by J. Cheeger \cite{Che0, Che2, Che3}.
 Recently, many authors presented new informations for this problem.
 In \cite{HS1}, M. Spreafico and the author, presented a qualitative result about the extension of Cheeger-M\"uller theorem for a cone over a sphere of dimension $1$, $2$ and $3$, and we conjectured that the anomaly boundary term presented by Br\"uning and Ma is the same in the case of the cone over a sphere.
 This conjecture was answered for a general closed Riemannian manifold by the author and M. Spreafico in \cite{HS2} and independently by B. Vertman in \cite{Ver1}, but in both cases the proofs are by an indirect argument.
 The main motivation of this paper is present another approach of this fact with a direct argument, i.e, we calculate the Analytic torsion over a $m$-dimensional sphere and prove that the contribution of the boundary in the analytic torsion is the anomaly boundary term of Br\"uning and Ma.
-Recently, the author and M. Spreafico proved the extension of Cheeger-M\"uller theorem for the cone over an odd dimensional Riemannian manifold \cite{HS4}.
-The even dimensional case still open.
+Recently, the author and M. Spreafico proved the extension of Cheeger-M\"uller theorem for the even dimension cone over a closed Riemannian manifold \cite{HS4}.
+The odd dimensional case is still open.